 - A. Describe the source(s) of funding for this proposal.
 Is the source of recurring revenue local taxes or grants?
 The funding that is being requested is based on annual operating cost and needs to improve services.

-End User Services - Replace and 9 year old antiquated help desk trouble ticketing system to comply with Service Desk Industry Best Practices; Information Technology Infrastructure Library.
-Implementation of this service will allow IT to institute a robust RBA process. - Implement a Mobile Device Management system for asset and control tracking of all mobile devices. - Migrate to Windows 10 operating system to better support Enterprise Resource Planning (ERP) Infrastructure Services - Office 365 email module and consulting services to begin the process of updating the City of Santa Fe antiquated domain to prepare for a Windows 10 rollout to better support current and future ERP services.
+End User Services - Replace a 9-year old Help Desk trouble ticketing system to comply with Service Desk Industry Best Practices Information Technology Infrastructure Library.
+Implementation of this service will allow ITT to institute a robust RBA process. - Implement a Mobile Device Management system for asset and control tracking of all mobile devices. - Migrate to Windows 10 operating system to better support Enterprise Resource Planning (ERP) Infrastructure Services - Office 365 email module and consulting services to begin the process of updating the City of Santa Fe antiquated domain to prepare for a Windows 10 rollout to better support current and future ERP services.